American Rescue Plan

 New Mexico Arts will competitively award Rescue Plan funds to eligible organizations in New Mexico.
 The funds are intended to help support jobs in the arts sector, keep the doors open to arts organizations statewide, and assist the field in its response to and recovery from the COVID-19 pandemic.

 New Mexico Arts intends to make awards that will impact a broad constituency.
 We encourage applications from eligible organizations including organizations that reach populations historically underserved by the arts due to ethnicity, economics, geography, or disability, etc.; organizations with small and medium-sized budgets; and organizations from rural and urban communities.
 We understand the financial needs of the field far outweigh available funds for the program and we anticipate making approximately 70 awards.
 Grants will not be awarded on a "first-come first-served basis."

 Please review the FY23 NM ARP guidelines and application for important eligibility criteria.

 All NM ARP applicants - will use our FoundantGLM system to prepare and submit the NM ARP application.
-The application is now open.
+The application is now closed.